League Against Usury: 1931 election and inner divisions

 The PND and its allies emerged victorious from the campaign, returning Iorga as Prime Minister.
 During the race, Iorga supporter Iosif Trifa had warned peasant voters: "The League Against Usury is a party that puts out promises about debt erasure.
 May we be allowed to worry that many of its own members are usurers.
 It is not to be seen as a serious party."
+In July 1931, Antonescu was consolidating the movement, establishing its official newspaper.
+Eponymously called Liga Contra Cametei, it was managed by Isac (who was also voted in as general secretary of the League, seconding Antonescu).
+By September, the LCC was effectively split between two rival groups, respectively led by Antonescu and Iarca.
+The Gorj section was itself split, with some backing Isac against the Magherescu family.
+The Isac group sought to assert itself with a major rally in Târgu Jiu, but Argetoianu issued orders to ban any such demonstrations; Isac was however received by Gorj's prefect, Miron Constantinescu, who expressed sympathy for the cause.

-However, Iorga's new administration incorporated former LCC cadres, appointing Tutoveanu as the prefect of Tutova County.
+Iorga's new administration incorporated former LCC cadres, appointing Tutoveanu as the prefect of Tutova County.
 By February 1932, Stănoiu was a PND deputy.
 Though he had sold his property and its debt, he still supported the LCC platform on the issue, as well as a temporary ban on foreclosures—while also asking that banks which held agricultural land as a collateral be refinanced by the state.
 Around that time, Minister Argetoianu had embraced the slogan of debt relief, and Antonescu was asked to represent the LCC on a government-appointed "conversion committee".
 This made a good impression on the LCC and its allies.
 On February 10, some 100 members of the Bucharest chapter, instigated by lawyer Vasile Popescu, left the LCC headquarters on Batiștei Street and staged a thank-you ceremony in front of Argetoianu's house on Victor Emanuel Street.
 They were joined there by Dori Popovici, who was by then leading his own Association of Mortgaged Owners.